 View Lily's profile

-The Elements of Design (Payment Plan - Single Room $1895 - now) with Lily Chin
+The Elements of Design (Payment Plan - Single Room) with Lily Chin

 Interested in designing knit or crochet garments for yourself?
 Let’s go beyond the basics and explore the essentials and fine points of design.